-• the cubicweb.web.views.ajaxcontroller (cubicweb.web.views.ajaxcontroller) provides services for Ajax calls, typically using JSON as a serialization format for input, and sometimes using either JSON or XML for output.
+- the SendMail controller (web/views/basecontrollers.py) is reponsible for outgoing email notifications - the MailBugReport controller (web/views/basecontrollers.py) allows to quickly have a reportbug feature in one's application - the cubicweb.web.views.ajaxcontroller.AjaxController (cubicweb.web.views.ajaxcontroller) provides services for Ajax calls, typically using JSON as a serialization format for input, and sometimes using either JSON or XML for output.
 See Ajax chapter for more information.

-6.2.2 Registration
+7.2.2 Registration